mistakia/nano-community/docs/getting-started-users/basics.md

 ## Nano is experimental & under development

 Nano (XNO) is an experimental currency that is in active development.
-Each improvement makes nano more appealing but can also reveal new challenges as it explores uncharted waters.
+Each improvement makes Nano more appealing but can also reveal new challenges as it explores uncharted waters.
 While funds have never been lost due to the fault of the network, it is important to note that you may encounter slow or stalled confirmations, downtime, or other severe issues.

 Nano's protocol will eventually mature to the point of being 'feature complete'.
 Currently, there exists a gap between Nano conceptually and operationally.
 Over time this gap will continue to close.